Arizona Lawmakers Vote to Undo Near-Total Abortion Ban From 1864

-The Arizona Legislature approved a repeal of a long-dormant ban on nearly all abortions Wednesday, advancing the bill to Democratic Gov. Katie Hobbs, who is expected to sign it.
+The Arizona Legislature approved a repeal of a long-dormant ban on nearly all abortions Wednesday, advancing the bill to Democrat Gov. Katie Hobbs, who is expected to sign it.

 Two Republicans joined with Democrats in the Senate on the 16-14 vote in favor of repealing a Civil War-era ban on abortions that the state's highest court recently allowed to take effect.
 The repeal bill narrowly cleared the Arizona House last week.